Engusseus/Warframe-Market-Set-Profit-Analyzer/README.md

 - `USE_MEDIAN_PRICING`: Use the median price of the sampled orders instead of the average
 - `CACHE_DIR`: Directory where cached API responses are stored
 - `CACHE_TTL_DAYS`: Number of days to keep cache files before they expire
+- `DB_PATH`: Path to the SQLite DB for cumulative analytics

 ---